 Click the “Collect” button to start data collection.

 Raise the beaker containing 50 mL distilled water and one drop of NaCl solution up over the end of the probe.
 Click the Keep button and enter 1 for the volume in drops.
+Do not rinse off the conductivity probe between tests.

 Add one drop of NaCl solution and stir it using your clean stirring rod.

 Test the conductivity of the solution by holding it so the end of the probe is submerged.
 Swirl it gently, without spilling and watch the conductivity value for about 5 seconds.
 Once the reading reaches a steady value, click “Keep” and enter 2.
+Do not rinse off the conductivity probe between tests.

 Repeat this process until you have reached a total of 8 drops.